CodedByArizola/CodedByArizola/README.md

 ### 👋 Hello World
 I'm Alex!
 A guy just living in a world where technology constantly evolves.
 I am a full stack developer with experience in various programming languages.
-I currently own and actively develop on <a href='https://productionrp.net/' rel="noopener noreferrer" target="_blank">ProductionRP</a>, a serious roleplay server on <a href="https://fivem.net" rel="noopener noreferrer" target="_blank">FiveM</a>.

 I hold experience with issue tracking and task management.
 I've implemented task tracking processes using tools like <a href='https://trello.com/' rel="noopener noreferrer" target="_blank">Trello</a> and <a href='https://github.com/' rel="noopener noreferrer" target="_blank">GitHub</a> / <a href='https://gitlab.com/' rel="noopener noreferrer" target="_blank">GitLab</a> issue tracking.
 Keeping track of issues and ensuring that the correct department or developer is assigned to the relevant issues.